 The road to Monterey smells like strawberries.
 A full basket of them sits on Amaury’s lap and empties as he slowly feeds them to me.
 We listen to Malcom Gladwell’s “Revisionist History,” and his warm, melodic voice seems to match the undulating road and give character to the cliffs, the windswept beaches, the wildflowers gripping the sun-soaked, dry ground.
 We pull over a few times and marvel at the view.

 We’re at day 39.
-7 more to go until we settle down in Arlington, VA for 10 months.
+7 more to go until we settle down in DC for 10 months.
 I’m thoroughly enjoying the journey.
 I’m ready to arrive.

 This is the kind of writing I like to do.
 I find myself narrating our travels, finding descriptions in the quiet moments and between pauses in conversations, feeling words bubbling up as I do the most mundane tasks made sweet.
 Cutting fruit, eating strawberries, driving the long way round, trying, often in spite of myself, to take home leave slow.